Skip to main content

 Root Cause vs Symptom

-A root cause is the underlying issue that creates a swing fault; a symptom is the visible downstream result — confusing the two leads golfers to practice fixing the wrong thing.
+A root cause is the underlying issue that creates a swing fault.
+A symptom is the visible downstream result.
+This means confusing the two leads golfers to practice fixing the wrong thing.

 Many visible swing faults are not the actual problem but a compensation for one — the body's automatic response to something happening earlier in the swing.
-An open clubface at impact might be a symptom of an early-extending downswing that crowds the arms and forces a late, incomplete release; a slice might be the symptom of an over-the-top path that is itself a symptom of an upper-body-led transition.
-Working directly on the symptom (manually holding the face square, or trying to swing more "inside") often produces short-lived or inconsistent improvement, because the underlying cause that keeps recreating the symptom is untouched.
+An open clubface at impact might be a symptom of an early-extending downswing that crowds the arms and forces a late, incomplete release.
+A slice might be the symptom of an over-the-top path that is itself a symptom of an upper-body-led transition.
+Working directly on the symptom (manually holding the face square, or trying to swing more "inside") often produces short-lived or uneven improvement.
+This is.
+This is because the underlying cause that keeps recreating the symptom is untouched.

-Distinguishing root cause from symptom generally requires looking earlier in the swing sequence than where the visible ball-flight problem shows up — most symptoms appear at or near impact, but their causes are usually rooted in the transition or even the backswing.
+Distinguishing root cause from symptom generally requires looking earlier in the swing sequence than where the visible ball-flight problem shows up.
+This means most symptoms appear at or near impact.
+But their causes are usually rooted in the transition or even the backswing.

-This distinction is at the heart of effective swing coaching: a good diagnosis traces a visible symptom back to its earliest reliable cause, then targets practice there, rather than treating the most visible or most recently noticed issue as automatically the one to fix.
+This distinction is at the heart of effective swing coaching.
+This means a good diagnosis traces a visible symptom back to its earliest reliable cause, then targets practice there, rather than treating the most visible or most recently noticed issue as on its own the one to fix.

-A golfer who has tried for months to manually "hold the face square" at impact finally fixes their slice once a coach identifies the real root cause further back: an over-the-top move starting in transition.
+A golfer who has tried for months to manually "hold the face square" at impact finally fixes their slice once a coach identifies the real root cause further back.
+This means an over-the-top move starting in transition.

 Common mistakes